-Other than MP3, there are many other file extensions.
+Other than MP3, there are many other file extensions too.
 A file extension is a format for saving data.
 Let us go through some file extensions and understand how they affect the music that we listen to.

 For starters, there are lossless audio formats like WAV, FLAC, ALAC and AIFF.
 These audio formats are used for the highest quality digital recordings in studios.
 The file size for such a format is around 10 to 15 MB per minute of audio.
 So, one song in this lossless format would be around 50 to 70 MB.

-How different is high-resolution audio and compressed MP3 files?
+So, how different is high-resolution audio compared to compressed MP3 files?
 Other than the bitrate and quality difference, it is evident that if the size is reduced by compression, some information is lost in the process.
 This of course results in a reduction in audio quality.
 But a variety of techniques are employed to trick the brain into making the MP3 seem ‘fuller’ than it actually is.
 This is done mainly by exploiting psychoacoustics to remove parts of the sound that have the least effect on quality.
 This ends up making the audio ‘lossy’.

 Now that we’ve understood the difference, how do we upgrade and listen to High-Resolution music?

 There are many sources for getting a high-quality audio experience.
 If you like carrying music around in your pocket, portable music players are your option.
-Companies like Astell&Kern, Sony and Cayin make perfectly excellent sounding players that support a variety of hi-res audio formats.
-Some even have an inbuilt DAC to further enhance the audio output.
-Besides these, smartphones like Sony Xperia Z5, Huawei p10 plus, LG V20 and ZTE Axon 7 support High-Res audio, if you didn’t know.
+Companies like Astell&Kern, Shanling, Sony and Cayin make perfectly excellent sounding players that support a variety of hi-res audio formats.
+You can explore the entire range of Hi-Res Music Players here.

 You could also buy hi-res music online from reputed sources like HDtracks, HighResAudio, Primephonic and many more.
-Websites like Technics tracks and Twaang offer Hindi and Indian classical music in HD as well for download and streaming.
 You can buy an official CD and rip it and add those files to your player too.
-A less tiring affair is using Tidal or Qobuz, which are online High-Res streaming services.
+A less tiring and convenient affair is using Hi-Res streaming apps like Apple Music, TIDAL or Qobuz, which are online High-Res streaming services.